mczachurski/wallpapper/README.md

 sudo cp .build/x86_64-apple-macosx10.10/release/wallpapper /usr/local/bin
 ```

+If you are using swift in version 4.1, please edit `Package.swift` file and put there your version of swift (in first line).

 Now in the console you can run `wallpapper -h` and you should got a response similar to the following one.

 ```bash